scikit-hep/uproot3/README.md

 and the following are planned:

+   * reading "leaf list" and fixed-sized leaf arrays as Numpy recarrays and multidimensional shapes;
    * writing flat TTrees (not structrued and not from the same file as reading);
    * reading a few basic types of non-TTree objects, relelvant for analysis, such as histograms and graphs;
    * import-on-demand connections to Pandas, Keras, TensorFlow, PySpark, etc.;